 4) Know your budget.

-Copywriter fees have a fairly wide range.
+Copywriter fees have an immensely wide range.
 A junior writer will cost less because they’re working to build their portfolio, experience, and reputation.
 A seasoned pro with a stellar reputation is going to cost more … and there’s a whole range of options in the middle of the two.
 Revisit #1 and this will help you figure out what the investment is you need and want to make.

 5) Ask for referrals and read their LinkedIn and Google reviews.